 It is understood that there are physical risks associated with changing weather patterns, rainfall variability, extreme weather events, such as cyclones or floods and the impact on our customer's production issues and price fluctuations resulting from global supply and demand.
 There are also transition risks, the technology, policy and regulatory changes that may affect our customers businesses as governments act on their pledges to reduce carbon emissions.

 This risk has been initially assessed as low for the Bank and business model.
-Climate change risk will be embedded within the bank's Risk framework and Risk Appetite with metrics and reporting ensuring that the risks are managed adequately.
+Climate change risk is being embedded within the bank's Risk framework and Risk Appetite to ensure that it is managed effectively.